Cantabrigian Rowing Club

-Cantabrigian Rowing Club (/ˌkæntəˈbrɪdʒiən/), known as Cantabs, is a 'town' (or CRA) rowing and sculling club in Cambridge, UK.
+Cantabrigian Rowing Club (/ˌkæntəˈbrɪdʒiən/), known as Cantabs, is a 'town' (or CRA) rowing and sculling club in Cambridge, England.

 History

 Cantabs was founded in 1950 as a rowing club for the old boys of the Hills Road Sixth Form College, then the Cambridgeshire High School for Boys.
 It first accepted general membership in the 1960s and has been an open club since.
 The club is affiliated to the Cambridgeshire Rowing Association and British Rowing.

-The club is consistently one of the fastest on the River Cam, holding the men's headship in the Town Bumps for seven of the last eight years and the women's headship since 2017.
-The Cantabs women's A crew consistently finish as the fastest Cambridge town club at the Women's Eights Head of the River Race, and finished 14th overall in 2017, winning the Provincial Pennant.
+The club is consistently one of the fastest on the River Cam, holding the men's headship in the annual Town Bumps in 11 years since 2010, and the women's headship since 2017.
+The Cantabs Women's A crew consistently finish as the fastest Cambridge town club at the Women's Eights Head of the River Race, and finished 14th overall in 2017, winning the Provincial Pennant.
 Cantabs' B, C, D and E crews at WEHoRR were also faster than their counterparts from other Cambridge town clubs, and finished as the fastest B, C, D and E crews in the Provincial event.
+The Cantabs A crew won the Provincial Pennant again in 2022 and 2024.

 The club runs the Cambridge Winter Head every November, an event that regularly attracts over seventeen hundred competitors, and is the largest one-day event on the Cam.

 Facilities

 The club is based out of its own boat house in Chesterton on the banks of the River Cam.
 The boat house has a purpose-built indoor training space upstairs, with weights facilities installed in 2016, along with static and dynamic ergs, BikeErgs and a SkiErg.
 Rack space for boats ranging from single sculls to eights is located both downstairs and outside.
 The club also makes use of the CRA boat house and Fitzwilliam College boat house in Cambridge, primarily for Cantabs' large and vibrant junior squad and for adaptive rowing for people with disabilities.

-Financial support for this development includes Olympic legacy funding from Sport England’s Inspired Facilities Fund.
+Financial support for this development includes Olympic legacy funding from Sport England's Inspired Facilities Fund.